cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

 (3) Self-contained programs
 ---------------------------
-The following programs can be called from within CrypTool or directly as a stand-alone program:
+The following programs can be called from within CrypTool or directly as stand-alone program:

 a) The program AES-Tool v 2.7 (developed within the CrypTool project):
    AES-Tool can create self-extracting executable files.
-   AES-Tool encrypts the content of any file using a session key and the AES 128 bit cipher.
+   AES-Tool encrypts the content of any file using a session key and the AES 128 bit cipher in CBC mode.
    This encryption tool can be called both as a Windows application and as a command line tool (e.g. called from within a batch file).
    The installation of CrypTool assigns the file extension "AES" with